D.I.C.E. Award for Outstanding Achievement in Art Direction

 The D.I.C.E.
 Award for Outstanding Achievement in Art Direction is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This award is "presented to the individual or team whose work represents the highest level of achievement in designing a unified graphic look for an interactive title".
 Creative/technical Academy members with expertise as an artist, animator or programmer are qualified to vote for this award.

-The award's most recent winner is Black Myth: Wukong, developed and published by Game Science.
+The award's most recent winner is Clair Obscur: Expedition 33, developed by Sandfall Interactive and published by Kepler Interactive.

 Art Direction & Animation

 The Academy originally offered Outstanding Achievement in Art/Graphics at the first two annual awards ceremonies.
 This would be separated into the categories of Outstanding Achievement in Art Direction and Outstanding Achievement in Animation at the third annual awards ceremony.
 Since the categories separated, roughly half of the finalists and winners for "Art Direction" and "Animation" were the same game within its respective release year.
 The games that had won both awards for "Art Direction" and "Animation" were: